YMCA's Diabetes Prevention Program: Patricia's Story

 YMCA’s Diabetes Prevention Program

-Tuesday, March 27, 2018, is American Diabetes Association Alert Day®, and as the leading community-based organization committed to improving the nation’s health, the YMCA of Greater Houston is encouraging community members to learn the risks of prediabetes and type 2 diabetes and steps they can take to prevent the disease through programs like the YMCA’s Diabetes Prevention Program.
+November is National Diabetes Awareness Month, and as a leading community-based nonprofit dedicated to improving America’s health, the YMCA of Greater Houston is encouraging the Houston-area residents to understand their risks for prediabetes and type 2 diabetes and steps to take to prevent the disease through programs like the YMCA’s Diabetes Prevention Program.

 With a strong family history of type 2 diabetes, Patricia S. decided to take her health into her own hands and reduce her chances of getting type 2 diabetes.
 She joined the YMCA’s Diabetes Prevention Program in January 2017 and has lost over 85 pounds during the yearlong long program and she is still going strong!
 The program “[encouraged me to] make gradual changes over time, instead of drastic ones, and made it easier to change my habits,” said Patricia.
 The YMCA’s Diabetes Prevention Program is a yearlong evidence-based program aimed at reducing a person’s risk for type 2 diabetes.
 The group based program encourages lifestyle changes that contribute to weight loss and healthy living to reduce the risk for type 2 diabetes.